amitbraun/draw-n-go/documentation.md

 Web using React Native.
 Azure is used for backend services including:

-- Azure Table Storage for user data and authentication
+- Azure Table Storage for user data and in-game data and statistics
 - Azure Function Apps for serverless backend logic

 ## Core Building Blocks